 Ninja 3 Op is a statewide third-option group offered by Ninja Homeschoolers.
 Ninja 3 Op is not a support group, but a legal accountability association under SC Law § 59-65-47.
 Our accountability coverage is available to any homeschooling family living in South Carolina.

-To join the Ninja 3Op accountability association, please fill out the form below and submit it, then send a $10 registration fee ($20 effective March 1, 2021) to:
+To join the Ninja 3Op accountability association, please fill out the form below and submit it, then send a $20 registration fee to:

 Ninja 3Op Group

 Please make checks payable to Jennifer Ackerman or you can send cash.

 You can also pay with Google Pay (firstname.lastname@example.org) or use Facebook Pay (https://www.facebook.com/jennifer.ackerman.58).